Encarnacion joins Yanks' HR party in win over Rays

 The Yankees trailed 2-1 until they scored three runs in the fifth inning.
 DJ LeMahieu and Luke Voit produced RBI singles on consecutive pitches off Chaz Roe (0-3) to give the Yankees a 3-2 lead.
 Gary Sanchez capped the inning with an RBI single to the vacated right side of the infield on a defensive shift.

-In a game that was delayed more than an hour before first pitch, the Yankees improved to 6-2 in the season series and moved 2 1/2 games in front of the Rays in the AL East.
+In a game that was delayed over an hour before first pitch, the Yankees improved to 6-2 in the season series and moved 2 1/2 games in front of the Rays in the AL East.

 Sanchez also lifted a first-inning sacrifice fly for New York, whose first seven hits were singles.